NodeScriptLang/logger/README.md

 ## Highlights

-- 🗜 Zero dependencies
+- 🔥 Zero dependencies
+- 🗜 Tidy and compact
+- 💻 Works in browser
 - 📦 Console and Logfmt implementations in the box
-- 💻 Works in browser

 ## Usage